 Overtaken by Royalty

 Your average Monday evening.
 It was gone 7pm as I left the office and headed towards Datchet.
 It is at this time in the evening when I have to make a decision.
-Do I take the M4, which is relatively speaking is an easier journey (but slightly longer at 22 miles) or do I take […]
+Do I take the M4, which is relatively speaking an easier journey (but slightly longer at 22 miles) or do I take my […]

 Clarkson Parking